Updated June 1, 2023

 |grep –r <pattern> <dir>||To search the pattern recursively for the pattern in a given directory.|

 |command | grep <pattern>||To search for the pattern in the given output of the command.|

-Free Tips and Tricks of using Cheat sheet for Unix Commands
+Free Tips and Tricks for Using Cheat sheet for Unix Commands

-- The UNIX operating system has a kernel which is the core part of the system that coordinates the entire functionalities to perform different operations.
+- The UNIX operating system has a kernel, the core part of the system that coordinates the entire functionalities to perform different operations.